-- G 2.1.8 Stage 3: Based on the outcome of the business case, it is then possible to assess whether the benefit from an increase in line speed for all traffic can justify the increase in maintenance costs; this would not necessarily be an increase to the speed permitted by the LDPS. - G 2.1.9 Stage 4: In the case where the infrastructure has not been upgraded, it is good practice to consider the potential costs and benefits of using a different category of LDPS to extend some, or all, of the previous benefits to any new rolling stock. - G 2.1.10 Stage 5: Where new rolling stock cannot use existing LDPS categories on a route, a decision is made on whether a change of category of LDPS or addition of a new LDPS is justified in order to maintain the previous benefits with the new stock.
-This would not necessarily match the speed of the existing LDPS or be applied at all the sections of track with an existing LDPS. - G 2.1.11 The process for adding a new LDPS is given in 2.2 - G 2.1.12 Stage 6: If the infrastructure can accommodate all traffic at the speed previously associated with the LDPS, and a line speed increase justifies the increase in maintenance and inspection costs, the line speed can be increased. - G 2.1.13 Stages 7 and 8: Application of a new LDPS category on a route is appropriate where new rolling stock cannot use the existing LDPS, but the review identifies a net benefit from the use of an alternative category.
-This will not necessarily be at the same speed, or cover all the same sections of route, as the existing LDPSs. - G 2.1.14 The process for determining an appropriate type of LDPS is given in 2.3. - G 2.1.15 Stages 9 to 11: Where no benefit is identified for using a new LDPS category, the outcome may be the retention of the status quo, or removal of LDPS signage altogether if no future benefits for retention are identified.
+- G 2.1.8 Stage 3: Based on the outcome of the business case, it is then possible to assess whether the benefit from an increase in line speed for all traffic can justify the increase in maintenance costs; this would not necessarily be an increase to the speed permitted by the LDPS. - G 2.1.9 Stage 4: In the case where the infrastructure has not been upgraded, it is good practice to consider the potential costs and benefits of using a different category of LDPS to extend some, or all, of the previous benefits to any new rolling stock. - G 2.1.10 Stage 5: Where new rolling stock cannot use existing LDPS categories on a route, a decision is made on whether a change of category of LDPS is justified in order to maintain the previous benefits with the new stock.
+This would not necessarily match the speed of the existing LDPS or be applied at all the sections of track with an existing LDPS. - G 2.1.11 Stage 6: If the infrastructure can accommodate all traffic at the speed previously associated with the LDPS, and a line speed increase justifies the increase in maintenance and inspection costs, the line speed can be increased. - G 2.1.12 Stages 7 and 8: Application of a new LDPS category on a route is appropriate where new rolling stock cannot use the existing LDPS, but the review identifies a net benefit from the use of an alternative category.
+This will not necessarily be at the same speed, or cover all the same sections of route, as the existing LDPSs. - G 2.1.13 The process for determining an appropriate type of LDPS is given in 2.3. - G 2.1.14 Stages 9 to 11: Where no benefit is identified for using a new LDPS category, the outcome may be the retention of the status quo, or removal of LDPS signage altogether if no future benefits for retention are identified.